ctnava/rxtechnotes/6_community_pharmacy.md

   - Potential side effects or adverse reactions
   - Storage instructions
   - What to do in case of a missed dose
-- ⛔ **Document Refusals of Counsel**: Rejections of counsel must be signed and stored as part of the patient's medication profile.
+  - 📁 **Document Counseling Offers**: While OBRA-90 requires the offer, specific documentation requirements (such as signed refusals) vary by state.

 > ⚠️ Some states have extended OBRA-90 requirements to all patients, not just Medicaid recipients.

 #### 💊 Medication Therapy Management (MTM)

-The ***Medicare Modernization Act (MMA, 2003)*** established Part D of the program to provide prescription drug coverage and requires pharmacists to provide ***Medication Therapy Mangement (MTM)*** services to optimize therapeutic outcomes while minimizing adverse events.
+The **Medicare Modernization Act (MMA, 2003)** established Part D of the program to provide prescription drug coverage and requires pharmacists to provide **Medication Therapy Management (MTM)** services to optimize therapeutic outcomes while minimizing adverse events.
 These include:

-- **Comprehensive medication reviews (CMRs)**:Reviewing all medications a patient is taking
+- **Comprehensive medication reviews (CMRs)**: Reviewing all medications a patient is taking
 - Identifying duplications or interactions
 - Providing personalized medication action plans
 - Optimizing therapeutic outcomes